Pimmz/Project-4/README.md

 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
 - I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
 - I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.

+- security error - The cloudinary API key was previously pushed to GitHub.
+The exposed key is no longer in use and has been replaced with a new key to prevent any security issues."